nghiatran0106/PCG-Heart-Murmur-Detection/README.md

   --max-val-segments 64
 ```

-This should print information similar to:
+The smoke test should print something similar to:

 ```text
 Train segments: 128